-A fire at Central Station was the impetus for conservation restoration to this marvellous mid-century Melocco Brothers artwork.
+A fire at Sydney’s Central Station was the impetus for the restoration and conservation of this marvellous mid-century Melocco Brothers artwork.
 The impressive wrap-around wall relief depicts the history of transportation above travertine walling and a beautiful terrazzo floor map of Australia.
 The Melocco Room is now open to the public.

-In recent years, the room had been adapted as a Hungry Jacks outlet obscuring the significance of the artwork by fast food paraphernalia, unsympathetic room subdivision and degradation from grease and dirt built up.
-In 2015 a fire broke out which destroyed large sections of 1906 plaster ceiling in the back-of-house kitchen area while smoke and water damaged the 1950s wall mural in the public area.
+In recent years, the room had been adapted as a Hungry Jacks outlet obscuring the significance of the artwork with fast food paraphernalia, unsympathetic room subdivision and degradation from built-up grease and dirt.
+In 2015 a fire broke out which destroyed large sections of 1906 plaster ceiling in the back-of-house kitchen area.
+Smoke and water damaged the 1950s wall mural in the public area.

-The conservation treatment was undertaken in 2018 and was remarkably successful in retaining the patina of the plaster work whilst allowing the full impact of the artwork to be appreciated anew.
+The conservation treatment was undertaken in 2018 and was remarkably successful in retaining the patina of the plaster work whilst allowing the full impact of the artwork to be appreciated afresh.

 This project demonstrates funding prioritisation of exceptionally significant features at Central Station.
 It also showcases best practice conservation and promotes public access to Melocco Brothers artwork.
-The intense conservation and the sympathetic fit-out design energised this space; its repair and conservation has fully restored, sharpened and brighten this imposing creation.
-The Melocco Room is truly a hidden gem of Central Station, and indeed Sydney.
+The intense conservation and the sympathetic fit-out design energised this space; its repair and conservation has fully restored, sharpened and brightened this imposing creation.
+The Melocco Room is truly a hidden gem of Central Station, and indeed Sydney itself.

 ICS embarked on extensive conservation work to carefully remove years of surface dirt and recent smoke and water damage.
 The conservation methodology required delicate and painstaking cleaning by specialists at ICS.
 Treatment included: